 When I finally decided to up my photography game, I went to a fantastic program called ASOP—Austin School of Photography.
 On the first day, I was sure they were going to tell me my nine-year-old camera lacked the necessary features.
 Andrew, the instructor, told me the body of my camera was great—it was the “kit” lens that came with it that was the problem.
 To get the results I wanted, I needed to learn how to use all of the features of the camera body and invest in a few specialized lenses geared toward my needs.

 Lately, I’ve read several survey reports that indicate companies are leaning toward “all-in” martech platforms.
 I certainly understand the appeal of a single, more fully functional and integrated platform.
 But it’s unlikely that any all-in platform will meet the majority of a company’s martech needs.
 Many companies end up with a strong, but standard, backbone for their stack with disconnected platforms and processes surrounding it.
 Compromises are made, and we go full circle back to “wasteful processes that become normalized.”

 Pro tip: Build your stack around the buyer’s journey.

 Just as marketing programs must be designed to connect the dots in support of the buying journey, so do technology stack and data integrations.
-Not having key integrations in place reduces efficiency and productivity; it also produces incomplete insights and creates a poor customer experience.
+Not having key integrations in place reduces efficiency and productivity, produces incomplete insights, and creates a poor customer experience.
 But that doesn’t mean you need to connect every piece of marketing technology in every way possible.